The first single has been dropped for the band's new album, set to be released in October.

 But that’s not all that’s in the works.
 Here’s everything we now about The 1975’s new album – and beyond – so far.

 When is The 1975’s new album going to be released?

 The band’s third album will be out in October 2018.
 Not only that, but it will be followed seven months later by another album, due for release in May 2019.

 What is The 1975’s new album going to be called?

-“‘Music For Cars’ was an EP named for our love for Brian Eno,” Healy said.
+We thought the third album was going to be called ‘Music For Cars’.
+Healy even thought that himself for a while. “‘Music For Cars’ was an EP named for our love for Brian Eno,” he told us last year.
 “We’re using it as the album title now because of how meta and self-referential everything has become in the world of The 1975, and ‘Music For Cars’ was always my favourite title of everything we’d ever done, so it kinda made sense to wrap it up that way.”